KevinBatdorf/pattern-css/README.md

 ![alt text](.wordpress-org/screenshot-1.gif "Example")

-> Demo showing some typo notification and live updating.
+> Demo showing some invalid css signals, and live updating.
 This was added to a reusable pattern, which will load and the css anywhere that this pattern is used, without conflicting with other patterns.

 ### Features